jazcarate/koncierge/README.md

 similar concepts, so we came up with the idea of having _"variants all the way"_.
 So an experiment is really just a variant on the world.
 The same syntax can apply to narrow down the focus of the experiment.
 A good example of this can be found in the [Variant all the way](#variant-all-the-way) example.

-## Usage
-The library is divided into two major [_namespaces_](https://en.wikipedia.org/wiki/Kan_extension).
-1. Parse _(Left Kan)_.
-1. Interpret _(Right Kan)_.

-A sub-section of the interpretation is also to validate that the given context can be matched to the rules.

-### Parser
-A function that takes the full JSON definition of the experiments and transforms it into objects that can be then [interpreted](#interpreter)

-### Interpreter
-A function that takes the [parsed](#parser) definition, the context provided, and a [`World`](https://en.wikipedia.org/wiki/Dependency_injection) and outputs the list of experiments (and variants) the context is part of

-### Context validation
-We validate the context in an interpreter-agnostic way.
-This means that even though semantically, some rules we might never call (see the [Uncalled for](#uncalled-for) example), the context will still need to match every possible child rule.

 ## Syntax
 We borrowed heavily for [Mongo's query language](https://docs.mongodb.com/manual/tutorial/query-documents/).